1886 Roanoke River Lighthouse

-Its history, as one would expect, is filled with fateful events and colorful characters.
-After being acquired by the Edenton Historical Commission and then given to the state of North Carolina, a band of dedicated volunteers, public officials and preservationists brought it to its final home.
+After it was acquired by the Edenton Historical Commission and then given to the state of North Carolina, a band of dedicated volunteers, public officials and preservationists brought it to its final home.
 With state funds, the structural restoration work was completed as volunteer donations and furnishings were gathered.
-Those furnishings are now installed, as they would have looked early in the service of the lighthouse.
+Those furnishings are now installed, as they would have looked early in the service of the Lighthouse.

 It is this structure, now fully restored, that we celebrate.
 The story of how it came here and was restored is just as interesting as how it first came into being.

-In 1955, Elijah Tate, a waterman and former Lighthouse Service employee from Coinjock, North Carolina, purchased from the Coast Guard the Roanoke River Lighthouse, along with two other Albemarle Sound lighthouses, for $10 each.
+In 1955, Elijah Tate, a waterman and former Lighthouse Service employee from Coinjock, North Carolina, purchased the Roanoke River Lighthouse from the Coast Guard, along with two other Albemarle Sound lighthouses, for $10 each.
 Tate was not up to the task of relocating them, however: he dropped two of the three lighthouses into the deep while trying.
-Before testing his luck with the third lighthouse — the Roanoke River Lighthouse—Tate sold it to his friend Emmett Wiggins, who often passed the lighthouse during his work as a tugboat operator.
+Before testing his luck with the third station — the Roanoke River Lighthouse—Tate sold it to his friend Emmett Wiggins, who often passed the Lighthouse during his work as a tugboat operator.

 Thus, we now have five structures that met an early demise — the original lightship, the two first lighthouses, and then the two that Tate dropped in the Sound.
-But our lighthouse, among them all, survived!
-Wait — the story gets even better!
+But our Lighthouse, among them all, survived!

 Wiggins owned a small parcel of land at the mouth of Filberts Creek in the Albania neighborhood west of Edenton.
 He floated the Landing Craft Infantry (LCI) on which he had moved the Lighthouse up next to the shore of his land and sank the LCI, then filled marshland around it with riprap, thereby providing a firm ground beneath his new lighthouse home.
 After being used as a rental property for a few years, the lighthouse became Wiggins’ primary residence starting around 1960.
 He lived in this Lighthouse until his death in 1995 at the age of 74.

-In 2003, with Wiggins’ heirs wanting a king’s ransom for the rundown and deteriorating structure, along comes Hurricane Isabel.
+In 2003, the Lighthouse was heavily damaged by Hurricane Isabel.
 The worst storm to hit the region in decades, Isabel produced a storm surge so strong that several homes near the lighthouse were condemned and had to be destroyed.
-The lighthouse barely survived and at this point one wonders why this structure seems to be like a cat with nine lives!

 Local history buffs realized that it was the last remaining screw-pile lighthouse in North Carolina.
 The structure indeed had historic value and should not be left to be consumed by the coastline vegetation.
 Lighthouse groups began to put it on their “doomsday” lists — meaning that they believed it was in danger of being lost forever.

-In May 2007, the Edenton Historical Commission purchased the lighthouse for $225,000 and paid Worth Hare House Movers $75,000 to load the lighthouse onto a barge and move it to Colonial Park at Edenton Harbor, which they did on May 23.
+In May 2007, the Edenton Historical Commission purchased the Lighthouse for $225,000 and paid Worth Hare House Movers $75,000 to load the station onto a barge and move it to Colonial Park at Edenton Harbor, which they did on May 23.

-Before the final move to its perch above the Bay, Chesson and others restored the lighthouse exterior, starting in early June and finishing in mid-October of 2010.
+Before the final move to its perch above the Bay, Chesson and others restored the Lighthouse exterior, starting in early June and finishing in mid-October of 2010.
 Now that the interior renovation is also complete, the 1886 Roanoke River Lighthouse is available to tour through the Historic Edenton State Historic Site.